adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 People who use *other* browsers get the aformentioned *fuck you* experience, often at times when it would be straightforward to provide a *core* experience.
 The same thing happens when a library releases a new version and happens to drop support for more browsers and this is a never ending cycle.

-> Cuts the mustard falls short
+> Cutting The Mustard falls short

-*Cuts The Mustard* (CTM) is a relatively new approach [[2](#ref2)] to Progressive Enhancement, one which has the premise of a reliable solution and is based on the concept of a core and an enhanced experience.
+*Cutting The Mustard* (CTM) is a relatively new approach [[2](#ref2)] to Progressive Enhancement, one which has the premise of a reliable solution and is based on the concept of a core and an enhanced experience.
 However, it's technical implementation (shown below) falls short.

 	if(	document.querySelector && window.addEventListener && window.localStorage) {
 		// bootstrap application